DirectMessagingTechnologies/docs-web/docs/api/api_overview.md

 # Overview

 :::warning
-The DMT API is currently in **pre-alpha**.
+The DMT API is currently in **early access**.
 This means you should not rely on its availability, and that it may change without warning, although we will certainly make a best effort to contact you in advance.

 If you **wish to get early access**, sign up using this [form](https://airtable.com/appzETVKT8y3nFxsx/shrEEvRQTq3tXfmgR) (I promise we look at it!)
 :::